Your brain’s social barometer. Follower prefers to stick with the herd to protect you from doing anything too embarrassing or unsafe.

 Why the habit exists

 Follower is a social conformist.
-It protects you from doing anything too embarrassing or unsafe.
+It influences you to make decisions based upon what is most likely to meet others’ expectations.
 It makes a judgement on what others are doing around you so as to maintain a social barometer on what are the most acceptable actions.
 Follower goes with the flow of everyone else, which can often be the majority or the most authoritative voice.

 In neuroscience, this is known as the ‘bandwagon effect’, where the probability of adopting a belief increases with the number of people in the group.
 Follower also acts on what’s know as a ‘confirmation bias’, where we tend to predominantly listen to information that confirms our own beliefs and are put off by individuals, groups, and news sources that make us feel uncomfortable.